uc-cdis/gen3.org/content/resources/developer/dev-introduction.md

 * If the PR should synchronize with Jira, the PR title includes the story number.
 * The PR addresses a specific issue, and not multiple issues at once.

+Some notes about how to write a decent PR description:

+* Use list items to describe changes made in the PR under header-3 (e.g. `### Bug Fixes`) categories, the bullets will be collected by category when generating [release notes](https://github.com/uc-cdis/release-helper).
+  Most projects provide PR template with predefined categories, try to use the matching ones and delete the unused ones.
+* Any text before the first header-3 will **not** be included in the release notes, use this section for general comments, review hints or -
+* remaining tasks with GitHub check list markdown syntax if the PR is a WIP, they'll be reflected in the PR list, very handy.
+Also prefix or tag the PR with `[WIP]` if so.
+* Remove visible help tips from PR template if any.
+* Add a link to GitHub-rendered page if the PR is for Markdown documentation.

 **To merge the PR:**